Donate Sponsor

 I recently got a cat but they aren’t settling into my home.
 What can I do?

 There are lots of reasons why your new cat might be struggling to settle in.
-Cats are often brought to us because they haven’t got along with cats at home, as they are a very independent species.
-It can be worrying when your new pet isn’t happy, especially if they are soiling in the house or hiding.
+It can be worrying when your new pet isn’t happy, especially if they are soiling in the house or hiding

 First impressions count, so take your time when welcoming a new cat into your home.
-Here’s a few things you can do to make the transition as smooth as possible:
+Here are a few things you can do to make the transition as smooth as possible:

 • bring home something familiar.
 If you can, take some of your new cat’s litter or bedding home, as a familiar scent can help them feel more secure

 • share your smell.
-Give them a piece of your clothing to help them get used to your smell, and if you already have cats at home, try using a gentle cloth to wipe their cheeks and swap between cats to familiarise them with each other safely
+Give them a piece of your clothing to help them get used to your smell.
+If you already have cats at home, try using a gentle cloth to wipe their cheeks and swap between cats to familiarise them with each other’s scent safely

 It’s normal for new cats to hide away or seem quiet initially before they get to know their new environment.
 By giving them time and space, you’ll increase the chance of a harmonious household.

-Eating less, scratching and spraying are all signs of stress that need to be tackled, however.
-It’s worth trying to address issues in consultation with your vet or, if you adopted your new cat from Cats Protection, your local branch, as simple adjustments could help.
+Eating less, scratching and spraying are all signs of stress that need to be tackled.
+It’s worth trying to address issues in consultation with your vet.
+Or, if you adopted your new cat from Cats Protection, get in touch with us, as simple adjustments could help.

 Find out more about settling your cat in